 The Minister said he couldn't comment about that.
 He went on to say, though, that he deliberately asked for his current portfolio (Housing) because he felt it was very important to protect the rights of park home residents.
 He intended to spend time looking at the various issues and hoped to be able to say more 'in the not-too-distant future'.
-Sonia McColl asked whether the round table meeting that was promised in 2022 would be taking place.
+Sonia McColl asked when the round table meeting that was promised for 2023 would be taking place.

 The Minister asked her to be patient and promised to come back to her about this in due course.
+When pressed repeatedly for a time frame, the Minister responded "soon".

 Peter Aldous MP asked the Minister about the research that had been carried out in connection with the 10% commission.

 The Minister replied that he was attending this meeting because he wanted to listen, but there were naturally limits on what he could say.
 'Please be assured,' he said, 'that this is an important part of the portfolio, but I cannot guarantee anything.'